 Google created magic banners for programmatic advertising to showcase best practices for creatives on the medium.
 Nearly 95% of the creative is dynamic and is delivered to the user based on the demographics, time of the day, the day of the week, weather, etc. The ad units work because they bring the value of the product in the ad unit itself.
 The magic banners recorded twice the benchmark DoubleClick expansion rate (number of times the rich media creative is expanded).

 Procter & Gamble, one of the largest digital spenders, decided to cut down its spends on ineffective digital ads this year.
 Asia has been prone to click bots and click frauds which has led to disrepute and skepticism when it comes to programmatic advertising.
 Google also recently refunded ad companies after detecting click fraud.
-For programmatic advertising to work, every stakeholder has to be transparent including publisher and advertiser.
+For programmatic advertising to work, every stakeholder has to be transparent including the publisher and advertiser.

 Publishers have to be transparent about the inventory that is available on the programmatic platform.
 If the publisher changes the inventory available from the backend, then it adds to the chaos.
 The analogy that one could think of is that of a vegetable vendor showcasing best quality vegetables at the top, but hiding few spoilt ones somewhere inside.